markmoxon/elite-source-code-bbc-master/README.md

 This repository contains source code for Elite on the BBC Master, with every single line documented and (for the most part) explained.

 You can build the fully functioning game from this source.
-Two releases are currently supported ([see below](#building-different-releases-of-elite)): the official SNG47 release, and the Master Compact release.
+[Two releases](#building-different-releases-of-elite) are currently supported: the official SNG47 release, and the Master Compact release.

 It is a companion to the [bbcelite.com website](https://www.bbcelite.com), which contains all the code from this repository, but laid out in a much more human-friendly fashion.
 The links above will take you to repositories for the other versions of Elite that are covered by this project.